 If you’re considering going off-grid with solar and a battery bank, you’re probably wading through a jungle of questions and research.
 To decide if off-grid solar survival is right for you, let’s set the ultra-technical aspects aside (mostly) for a moment, and work through the top 5 questions to ask yourself before diving in, getting off-grid, and soaking up the rays!

-– This post was originally published on DIY Projects and has been shared with permission –
+This post was originally by DIY Projects and shared with permission

 “Payback period” is a phrase that’s thrown around a lot in regard to solar.
 So first, we need to break that down.
-Solar materials and labor cost (X) and your current electric bill costs you (Y) each month / year.
+Solar materials and labor cost (X) and your current electric bill cost you (Y) each month/year.
 What we want to know is: How soon will the solar system start saving me money?
 To determine how long that will take we just divide (X) by (Y).

 For example, let’s say solar costs $1,000 (X), and your current monthly electric bill is $100 (Y).
 Because you paid $1,000 up front and you don’t have an electric bill anymore, after your 10th month you’ll be saving $100 per month.
 So in this example, your payback period is 10 months.
 (Hint: Solar prices have dropped dramatically in the past 10 years, but your payback period almost definitely going to be quite a bit longer than 10 months)

 2. Am I in a Location That’s Viable for Solar?